MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/settings.md

 #### scope

 The `scope` behavior affects the choice between installing a package for the current user or for the entire machine.
 The matching parameter is `--scope`, and uses the same values (`user` or `machine`).
+See  [known issues relating to package installation scope](./troubleshooting.md#scope-for-specific-user-vs-machine-wide).

 ```json
 "installBehavior": {